Shoni Sguborfawr

-Shoni Sguborfawr or Sioni Ysgubor Fawr (Johnny of Big Barn) (1811–1858) was a notorious Welsh criminal, most notable for his part in the Rebecca Riots and his subsequent attempts to blackmail fellow rioters.
+Shoni Sguborfawr or Sioni Ysgubor Fawr (Johnny of Big Barn) (1811–1858) was a Welsh criminal, most notable for his part in the Rebecca Riots and his subsequent attempts to blackmail fellow rioters.

 Early history

 Shoni was christened John Jones.
 Although police records state that he was born in Merthyr Tydfil, the name Sguborfawr was a farm near the village of Penderyn which is situated just a couple of miles away from Merthyr.
 He also worked as a farm labourer in the Penderyn area.

 Little is known about his education, however he was able to read and write to a certain extent.
 His occupation shifts constantly — as well as a farm hand he is recorded by some as a shaft sinker and others a brass fitter.
 He later joined the 98th Foot Regiment working for the authorities in Monmouthshire, and at one point was working in Brecon as a special constable during a Brecknock election.

 Before he reached 30, Shoni had made a name for himself as a hard man, and was seen as one of the toughest men in 'China', which was an undesirable area of Merthyr where the worst and most desperate of an industrial society found themselves.
 In 1840, the arrival of the Taff Vale Railway, which made Merthyr the industrial steel manufacturing hub of Britain, was celebrated in 'China' with a bare-knuckle boxing contest between Sguborfawr and Cyfarthfa champion, John Nash.